Why Manufactured Homes?

 pictures) we have to offer.
 (View our models and floor plans)

-The majority of the nation's new homes are still are erected at the
+The majority of the nation's new homes are still erected at the

-building site by a large number of small builders, and technological advances
+building site by large and small builders, and technological advances

 are slow to make their way through this fragmented building community.
 However,